33j33/Slack-Privacy-Extension/README.md

 ### Firefox

-Available in Firefox Add-ons Store: [Slack Privacy Extension](https://addons.mozilla.org/en-US/firefox/addon/privacy-extension-slack/)
+Available in Firefox Add-ons Store: [Privacy Extension for Slack](https://addons.mozilla.org/en-US/firefox/addon/privacy-extension-slack/)

 For manual installation:
 1. Clone or download the repo zip file.
 Unzip the repo if you downloaded it.